6 Tips to Locate the Staff Directory for Any Business

 When contacting either department, brevity and clarity are key.
 State your purpose directly, explain why you need the information, and specify what kind of directory access would help you.

-I once needed to contact the sustainability department at a large retailer for a research project, but couldn’t find specific contacts.
-After a quick call to their corporate communications department with a clear explanation of my project goals, they provided me with exactly the right contact person – saving days of hunting through general email addresses.
+I once needed to contact the sustainability department at a large retailer for a research project, but couldn’t find specific contacts anywhere online.
+After a quick call to their corporate communications department with a clear explanation of my project goals, they provided me with exactly the right contact person – saving days of hunting through general email addresses and getting lost in automated phone systems.

 Crafting a Polite Request for a Staff Directory